Refined $L^p$ restriction estimate for eigenfunctions on Riemannian surfaces: Introduction

-As our second result, we demonstrate that if the geodesic curvature of a curve $\gamma$ is bounded below by a constant, then the density of the eigenfunction $e_\lambda$ in tubular neighborhoods of $\gamma$ decreases in a predictable way as the scale of the neighborhood increases.
+Our second result concerns mass distribution in tubular neighborhoods of such $\gamma$.
+We show that the average $L^2$ density of $e_\lambda$ in tubes around $\gamma$ decreases in a predictable way as the neighborhood size increases.